jussellymoreno1394/git-bot/README.md

 - Let's go to the **Autopilot** tab and click in **Create Assistant** button.

-- Now that you have created the assistant lets go create the task's, for that:
+- Now that you have created the assistant lets go create the tasks, for that:

 - Go to the **Tasks** sub-tab inside the assistant and create 2.